luukdv/prlx/README.md

 ### Fallback

-The fallback is gracious, since the image will just be displayed normally.
+Fallback is gracious, since the image will just be displayed normally.